roman-milk/roman-milk.github.io/cvsn.md

  ----

  I hope you enjoyed this chapter.
 Things take an interesting change in the next one, when some more family members take an interest in the goings on at the house that lust built.
 And as always, if you enjoyed the story, please vote.
-Report_Story #1